SUNRUSE/SprigganJS/readme.md

         // Not called if the movement is interrupted by another call to .move, .moveOverSeconds, .moveAtPixelsPerSecond.
     })

+    // Moves to 30 pixels from the left edge, 90 pixels from the top edge at a constant 25 pixels per second. group.moveAtPixelsPerSecond(30, 90, 25 function() {
+        // Called when the movement has completed.
+        // Not called if the movement is interrupted by another call to .move, .moveOverSeconds, .moveAtPixelsPerSecond.
+    })

     group.pause() // Pauses every group and/or sprite inside.
     group.resume() // Unpauses every group and/or sprite inside.